Dog collar vs harness: know what's right for you & top safety tips

-We recommend using a collar for idendification, a fashion accessory and only walking on a lead if you're comfortable controlling your dog.
+We recommend using a collar for identification, a fashion accessory and only walking on a lead if you're comfortable controlling your dog.
 If you are training your dog for loose lead walking or have issues with pulling we recommend a front-attached dog harness.

 The Fuzzyard Dog Collar is lightweight and best to use if your dog likes to jump into puddles for fun and the All Weather Dog Collar is best if you're looking for an eco-friendly dog collar that works like a charm in all weathers.

 A popular choice among dog parents, a harness offers comfort and control of your pooch without the risk of choking or constriction as some collars might.
-When fitted properly, they can help your dog with leash training and encourage proper behavior.
+When fitted properly, they can help your dog with leash training and encourage proper behaviour.

 Dog harnesses are of two types i.e front-attach and back-attach harness.